G-Fano threefolds, I: Del Pezzo threefolds with

 The following theorem was proved (in much stronger form) in \cite{Jahnke2008}.
-For convenience of the reader we provide a short proof. \begin{mtheorem}{\bf Theorem.} In the above notation there are the following possibilities.
+A short simple proof can be found in the arxiv version of the paper. \begin{mtheorem}{\bf Theorem.} In the above notation there are the following possibilities.

 Here in the 5th column we indicate relations between $L$, $L'$, $E$, and $E'$ in $\Pic(\hat X)$. \end{mtheorem}